MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/tools/devtools-create-plugin.md

 1. Select **Deploy** in the context menu.

 After deployment completes, select the refresh icon in **Power Platform Explorer**.
-Expand the Plug-in Assemblies sub-node of your environment node to see your registered assembly.
-Right-click on the assembly and step in **Power Platform Explorer** to see what operations are supported.
+Expand the **Plug-in Assemblies** sub-node of your environment node to see your registered assembly.
+Right-click on the plug-in assembly and step in Power Platform Explorer to see what operations are supported.

 ## Next steps